State of Sociotype 2025

 High personality ranges can be a sign of development.
 An important aspect of personality development might be in the capacity to transcend the constraints of one's biological temperament.
 For instance, an individual who is naturally introverted can learn to engage in more extraverted behaviors, thereby expanding their repertoire of competencies and adapting to a broader range of social contexts.

-In modern society, unleashing of human potential is inefficient.
-The self-actualization of each individual and a systematic approach to harnessing that potential will become even more relevant in the future.
+In modern society, unleashing of human potential is still inefficient.
+The self-actualization of each individual and a systematic approach to harnessing that potential will become even more relevant.
 When a person engages in what is innate (what they want) and what is developed and acquired (what they can do), they become happy, in the broadest sense of this word.

 Personality, Traits, Adaptations, Changes, Bimodality

-Personality refers to probabilistic tendencies for relatively stable patterns of cognition (how people processing the world), evolutionary, biological drive, behavior, and emotion, shaped by evolutionary pressures and responding to culturally recurring classes of stimuli.
-Which also has a certain amount of predictability.
+Personality refers to probabilistic tendencies for relatively stable patterns of cognition (how people process the world), evolutionary and biological drives, behavior, and emotion—shaped by evolutionary pressures and responding to culturally recurring classes of stimuli—which also have a certain amount of predictability.
 It doesn't mean that it manifests in every situation, but it means that a in particular person, relative to someone else, it is most likely to be manifested and experienced more often, more intensely, in more situations.

-Personality traits - persistent patterns of cognition, behavior, motivation.
-Relatively stable over time.
-And characterizes the way somebody behaves or experiences the world.
-They are persistent averages, universal, and non-specific.
+Personality traits are persistent patterns of cognition, behavior, and motivation.
+They are relatively stable over time and characterize the way an individual behaves or experiences the world.
+These traits represent consistent averages, are universal, and are non-specific.

-Personality adaptations - relatively stable interpretations, strategies, and goals that are shaped by an individual's specific life circumstances and experiences.
+Personality adaptations are relatively stable interpretations, strategies, and goals shaped by an individual's specific life circumstances and experiences.
 These adaptations are distinct from universal human traits, as they reflect personalized responses to unique environmental and social contexts.

 This means that on average, across large spans of time, there have been environments that match every single position on that distribution, with most of the environments matching the center, because otherwise we wouldn't have evolved that way.
 So sometimes being really Introverted is going to work well for you, in a minority of environments, a minority of niches, and sometimes it's just going to be a catastrophe.